How to Choose Target Shooting Glasses

 The lens should also provide a good coverage on your eyes so ergonomic design is very important as well.
 Choose shooting glasses with a balanced and lightweight frame usually made of aluminum, plastic, or titanium.
 It is also important to have adjustable nose bridge so that you can wear it with your eyeglasses.
 Some people prefer to get custom prescription shooting glasses that also works best.

 Wearing protective shooting glasses while target shooting reduces your risk factor and allows you to enjoy the sport more.
-Get yourself a good shooting glasses now.
+Even if you are just an spectator, you should still protect your eyes because you'll never know when debris is gonna come your way so get yourself a good shooting glasses now.

 - CZ 75 SP-01 Shadow Pistol